langchain-ai/langgraphjs/docs/docs/concepts/index.md

 **High Level**

 - [Why LangGraph Platform?](./langgraph_platform.md): The LangGraph platform is an opinionated way to deploy and manage LangGraph applications.
 This guide provides an overview of the key features and concepts behind LangGraph Platform.
-- [Deployment Options](./deployment_options.md): LangGraph Platform offers several deployment options, including free, self-hosted, [bring your own cloud (BYOC)](./bring_your_own_cloud.md), and [LangGraph Cloud](./langgraph_cloud.md).
-This guide provides a comparison of the different deployment options.
+- [Deployment Options](./deployment_options.md): LangGraph Platform offers three deployment options: self-hosted, [bring your own cloud (BYOC)](./bring_your_own_cloud.md), and [Cloud SaaS](./langgraph_cloud.md).
+This guide explains the differences between these options, and which Plans they are available on.
 - [Template Applications](./template_applications.md): Reference applications designed to help you get started quickly when building with LangGraph.

 **Components**

 The LangGraph Platform comprises several components that work together to support the deployment and management of LangGraph applications:

 - [LangGraph Server](./langgraph_server.md): The LangGraph Server is designed to support a wide range of agentic application use cases, from background processing to real-time interactions.
 - [LangGraph Studio](./langgraph_studio.md): LangGraph Studio is a specialized IDE that can connect to a LangGraph Server to enable visualization, interaction, and debugging of the application locally.
 - [LangGraph CLI](./langgraph_cli.md): LangGraph CLI is a command-line interface that helps to interact with a local LangGraph
 - [Python/JS SDK](./sdk.md): The Python/JS SDK provides a programmatic way to interact with deployed LangGraph Applications.
-- [Remote Graph](../cloud/how-tos/remote_graph.md): A RemoteGraph allows you to interact with any deployed LangGraph application as though it were running locally.
+- [Remote Graph](../how-tos/use-remote-graph.md): A RemoteGraph allows you to interact with any deployed LangGraph application as though it were running locally.

 **LangGraph Server**